 Step 5 – Assign writing dates to each blogging idea

 Now write your blog topics into your editorial calendar.
-This way you’ll know in advance when you’ll write about which topic.
-It is also a good strategy to keep writer’s block at bay.
-Know in advance what you’re going to write about, will put you in a different mindset than just staring at a blank page wondering what to write about.
+This way you’ll know ahead of time what you are planning to write about and when.
+This is a great strategy to keep writer’s block at bay, helping you to get into the mindset of writing regularly, rather than of staring at a blank page!

 Step 6 – Mark your blogging dates in your diary

 Creating regular appointments in your diary will help you stick to the writing habit.
-My blogging day is Thursday and I don’t book any other appointments on a Thursday afternoon.
-It’s my writing time for my blog, come what may.
+My blogging day is Thursday so I keep my Thursday afternoon clear of appointments – it’s my writing time for my blog, come what may.
 Maybe you already have a day allocated for marketing or admin.
-Add your blog writing to that day, too.
+Add your blog writing to that too.